AMARO: All Heavy-Atom Transferable Neural Network Potentials of Protein Thermodynamics: Results

 \subsection{Computational efficiency}

 To assess the computational efficiency of \nohCGmodelName{}, we conducted a comparative analysis against traditional all-atom simulations, focusing on sampling free energy (FE) landscapes within the TICA space.
-Both simulations were constrained to a 12-hour time-frame to ensure fair comparison, with the all-atom simulations using the CHARMM22* force field \cite{mackerell1998all, mackerell2004extending}, and explicit solvent, while the \nohCGmodelName{} simulation focused on heavy atoms using a \textit{noh} mapping approach.
-Both models were run on openMM \cite{eastman2023openmm} using an NVIDIA RTX 4090, and employed a Langevin thermostat at 350 K, with differing friction coefficients: 0.1 ps$^{-1}$ for CHARMM22* and 1$^{-1}$ for \nohCGmodelName{} (standard setup, see Section \ref{MolSims}).
-Additionally, the hydrogen mass repartitioning (HMR) scheme \cite{feenstra_improving_1999} was set at 4 a.m.u. for the classical force field, and increased mass was applied for the NNP system as detailed in the methods section.
+Both simulations were constrained to a 12-hour time-frame to ensure a fair comparison, with the all-atom simulations using the CHARMM22* force field \cite{mackerell1998all, mackerell2004extending}, and explicit solvent, while the \nohCGmodelName{} simulation focused on heavy atoms using a \textit{noh} mapping approach.
+Both models were run on openMM \cite{eastman2023openmm} using an NVIDIA RTX 4090, and employed a Langevin thermostat at 350 K, with differing friction coefficients: 0.1 ps$^{-1}$ for CHARMM22* and 1 ps$^{-1}$ for \nohCGmodelName{} (standard setup, see Section \ref{MolSims}).
+Additionally, the hydrogen mass repartitioning (HMR) scheme \cite{feenstra_improving_1999} was set at 4 a.m.u. for the classical force field, and \textit{increased mass} was applied for the NNP system as detailed in the methods section.
+All-atom simulations employed long-range electrostatics using the particle-mesh Ewald (PME) summation method \cite{dardenParticleMeshEwald1993, harvey2009implementation} with a cutoff of 9 \AA, while van der Waals interactions used a cutoff of 9 \AA\ and a switching distance of 7.5 \AA.
+Hydrogen atoms were constrained using the SHAKE \cite{ryckaert1977numerical} algorithm.
+In contrast, \nohCGmodelName{} does not use explicit treatment for long-range interactions, as they are modeled by the NNP with a total receptive field of 10 \AA.

 The analysis revealed that the all-atom simulations achieved 265.5 ns of molecular simulation while \nohCGmodelName{} completed 8.4 ns within the same operational time window.
 However, to account for differences in temporal resolution between the coarse-grained and all-atom models, we compared the areas of the TICA landscapes recovered by both models, see Figure \ref{fig: tica_clockTime}.
 The starting point (blue dot), the same for both cases, was selected randomly and resulted in a conformation near the global minimum, while the red star represents the crystal structure (PDB ID: 2A3D).